 The most prevalent trauma involved with this disorder comes from abused children, where 50% of the victims are clinically observed to experience PTSD.
 (Long before Jerry Sanduski and the kids at Penn State, the Catholic Church was a perpetrator of child abuse that has become part of these statistics.)
 The second most prevalent trauma comes from battered female spouses, where the statistics say that 45% of the wives who experience spousal abuse suffer lasting impact from the disorder.
 (Long before Ray Rice of the NFL Ravens knocked out his finacee, men at astonishing rates were physically abusing their wives and girl friends.)

 The next largest group of sufferers comes from raped adults, both female and male, where 36% experience PTSD.
 Military personnel experience PTSD at a rate of 30%, which is astonishing considering the millions of people who are in the various Armed Services of our country.
 That means that only 70% of our veterans find their way back into society without the clinical diagnosis of the lasting effects of post traumatic stress disorder, at least so far.

 The Brain on Overload

-The brain is a tricky organ.
+The brain is an amazing, yet tricky organ.
 It is amazingly complex, adaptable, and pliable.
 The bad news is that once stuff gets in the brain, there are some key times in our development when it is hard to get that stuff back out.
 The good news is that there are experts in mental cognition who can help us get from where we are to a place of peace with our past brain experiences.
 We found just such a counselor, who helped me to identify some of my behaviors as reactions much like post-traumatic stress.